Personal — Not Financial Advice

 Notes

-Lesson learned: separating "thesis broken" from "market caught me"
+Separating "thesis broken" from "market noise"

 First post — what this site is